-Oh, the London life!
+Oh, life in London!
 Many have written books, articles, and even songs about it.
 I’m forever grateful that I get to live here, and when I walk down its streets under a crisp blue winter sky I thank my lucky stars for the opportunities and the friends this city has given me.
 But sometimes it can be a bit… overwhelming.
 Samuel Johnson famously coined the phrase: “A man who’s tired of London is tired of life”.
-Mind you, Mr. Johnson, I’m a woman and after a whole year of working 10-hours days, taking crammed trains to go to my office and feeling like I haven’t taken a real break in forever, I’m not tired of life, I’m tired of everything and everyone -even myself- and I’m ready to leave the city behind.
+Mind you, Mr Johnson, I’m a woman and after a whole year of working 10-hours days, taking crammed trains to go to my office and feeling like I haven’t taken a real break in forever, I’m not tired of life, I’m tired of everything and everyone -even myself- and I’m ready to leave the city behind.

 Nobody tells you before moving to London that the price you’ll have to pay to become a Londoner – apart from an insane rent for a tiny flat- is being tired all the freaking time.